CQCL/qujax/README.md

 takes as input any parameters of the circuit and outputs a _statetensor_.
 The statetensor encodes all $2^N$ amplitudes of the quantum state and can then be used downstream for exact expectations, gradients or sampling.

-A [JAX](https://github.com/google/jax) implementation of a quantum circuit is useful for automatic differentiation and support for GPUs/TPUs.
+A JAX implementation of a quantum circuit is useful for runtime speedups, automatic differentiation and support for GPUs/TPUs.

 ## Install
 ```